 micha holds an MFA from the University of California San Diego, an MA in Media and Communications with distinction from the European Graduate School and a BS in Computer Science from Florida International University.
 Her collaboration with Elle Mehrmand, mixed relations, was the recipient of the UCIRA Emerging Fields Award for 2009.
 Micha’s publications include “I am Transreal”, in Gender Outlaws: The Next Generation from Seal Press, Trans Desire/Affective Cyborgs, with Barbara Fornssler, from Atropos Press and Becoming Dragon: A Transversal Technology Study in Code Drift from CTheory.

-micha’s performances, videos and collaborations have been seen in biennials, museums, galleries, community spaces and public spaces around the world including the Haus der Kulturen der Welt at Transmediale 2013, Platoon Kunsthalle, Berlin Hauptbanhof, Dark Side of the Digital Conference, the 2012 Zero1 Biennial, 2012 Opening Night of the Allied Media Conference, 2010 California Biennial, The Hemispheric Institute of Performance and Politics in Bogota, Colombia, Los Angeles Contemporary Exhibitions, Museum of Contemporary Art, San Diego, Arse Elektronika, GLAMFA 2009 at Cal State Long Beach, Los Angeles Convention Center at Supersonic 2009, the Alexandria Contemporary Arts Forum in Alexandria, Egypt, The University of Texas at Dallas, El Centro Cultural de Tijuana (CECUT), the 2008 Whitney Biennial, Artivistic 2007 and 2009 in Montreal, Eyebeam NYC and the Gallery@Calit2, the US/Mexico border checkpoint during the Political Equator II, The Art and Social Space Laboratory at the Central Bank Museum of Ecuador, The Gallery Project in Ann Arbor, the Marcuse Gallery at UCSD, the Steinmatte at the European Graduate School in Saas-Fee, Swizterland, the Rubber Rose Gallery, The Voz Alta Project, freEtech 2007, the Casa de Iniciativas in Málaga, Spain, the Americas Social Forum in Quito, Ecuador and the Seoul Human Rights festival as well as on Free Speech TV and Paper Tiger TV.
+micha’s performances, videos and collaborations have been seen in biennials, museums, galleries, community spaces and public spaces around the world including the Haus der Kulturen der Welt at Transmediale 2013, Platoon Kunsthalle, Berlin Hauptbanhof, Dark Side of the Digital Conference, the 2012 Zero1 Biennial, 2012 Opening Night of the Allied Media Conference, 2010 California Biennial, The Hemispheric Institute of Performance and Politics in Bogota, Colombia, Los Angeles Contemporary Exhibitions, Museum of Contemporary Art, San Diego, Arse Elektronika, GLAMFA 2009 at Cal State Long Beach, Los Angeles Convention Center at Supersonic 2009, the Alexandria Contemporary Arts Forum in Alexandria, Egypt, The University of Texas at Dallas, El Centro Cultural de Tijuana (CECUT), the 2008 Whitney Biennial in collaboration with Neighborhood Public Radio, Artivistic 2007 and 2009 in Montreal, Eyebeam NYC and the Gallery@Calit2, the US/Mexico border checkpoint during the Political Equator II, The Art and Social Space Laboratory at the Central Bank Museum of Ecuador, The Gallery Project in Ann Arbor, the Marcuse Gallery at UCSD, the Steinmatte at the European Graduate School in Saas-Fee, Swizterland, the Rubber Rose Gallery, The Voz Alta Project, freEtech 2007, the Casa de Iniciativas in Málaga, Spain, the Americas Social Forum in Quito, Ecuador and the Seoul Human Rights festival as well as on Free Speech TV and Paper Tiger TV.
 For a complete and up to date list, see her cv here: transreal.org/cv

 micha’s artwork and collective projects have appeared in publications including Art21, Associated Press, BBC World, CNN, Los Angeles Times, Rolling Stone Italy, Wired, Vice Magazine, Missy Magazine, .dpi magazine, the Networked Performance blog, the San Diego Reader, San Diego City Beat, San Diego Union Tribune, Art as Authority, Dr. Dobbs Journal, Secondlife.com, New World Notes and Brooklyn is Watching.
 Micha’s writing has been featured in the Journal of Popular Music Studies, No More Potlucks, the Inflexions journal, Digimag, NewMediaFix.net, Augmentology.com and in the San Diego Reader.